 How a Bankruptcy Attorney Can Help

 Attorneys aren't needed for every bankruptcy case, but in many cases legal assistance can be beneficial, if not crucial.
-With the complex nature of some bankruptcy procedures, it often helps to have a knowledgeable resource for information and a skilled advocate for negotiations and likely court proceedings.
+With the complex nature of bankruptcy procedures, it often helps to have a knowledgeable resource for information and a skilled advocate for negotiations and likely court proceedings.
 If you'd like to learn more about bankruptcy, and get help with the process of filing for bankruptcy, you should contact an experienced bankruptcy attorney near you.